mstarodubtsev/dropwizard-sifting-appender/README.md

 ```

 ## Usage
-You must configure dropwizard to use these appenders in your application.yml file:
+You must configure dropwizard to use this appender in your application.yml file:
 Example config:
 ```yaml
 logging: